Steelstone3/Tasker-To-Do/README.md

 # Tasker-To-Do

-A simple todo application to learn the GTK4 toolset
+A simple todo application to learn the iced toolset